alexander-jaferey/MusicSchoolApp/README.md

 All accounts use the password `BLANK`

+Additionally, the client JWT signing secret is `BLANK`

 #### **Obtaining a JWT**

 A JWT for API requests can be obtained at the URL https://xskj.us.auth0.com/authorize?udience=musicschool&response_type=token&client_id=IYFMmmLin1gwhdIihoAxY04da5kHqx8Z&redirect_uri=https://musicschoolapp.onrender.com.
 The URL of the callback page after login will have the JWT embedded in it.